Jump to a section:

 - Basic coding skills

 The hiring timeline in education technology depends on the type of role you are applying for.
-More tech-heavy organizations or positions may recruit earlier in the fall, but most education, nonprofit, and startups tend to post jobs in the spring or on an ongoing basis.
+More tech-heavy organizations or positions may recruit earlier in the fall, but most education organizations, nonprofits, and startups tend to post jobs in the spring or on an ongoing basis.
 Meet with a career counselor if you have specific questions.

 EdSurge Job Board: EdSurge Inc. is an educational technology company that publishes newsletters and operates databases used by venture capitalists, teachers, school administrators and others.